 As the cost and difficulty of sequencing continually decreases, a wealth of data are becoming available to researchers, privately funded institutions and individual consumers.
-More people are willing to share a larger portion of their personal life in the public arena, and we fully given the popularization expect that, 'personalized' genomic health related data, more people will want to share these data and offer their own DNA sequence for others to explore.
+More people are willing to share a larger portion of their personal life in the public arena, and we fully expect that, given the popularization of 'personalized' genomic health related data, more people will want to share these data and offer their own DNA sequence for others to explore.
 There is a trade off between the risks inherent in sharing vast quantities of health data, and maintaining personal privacy in the burgeoning age of personalized medicine and genomics.
 As the technology and science mature, our power to interpret and use these health data for practical and preventative measures will certainly improve.
 Conventions for privacy and autonomy will likely be driven by popular demand, and could vary from person to person, as all people differ in their desire for privacy and autonomy (see Figure 2 for a conceptual model of this tradeoff).

-In addition, within the current paradigm of genetic determinism, which stretches back to the time of William Bateson [251, 252], some people would have us believe that variants can and should be binned into different classes based on clinical utility and validity [253-255], without any obvious regard to genetic background or environmental differences.
-Environment and ancestry matter [2, 3, 251, 252], and yet some clinical geneticists trained in the current paradigm of genetic determinism clearly do not wish to acknowledge this.
-In fact, one medical academy in America recently released guidelines in which they recommended the "return of secondary findings" for 57 genes [256].
-This is a very conservative set of recommendations, given that there are approximately 20,000 protein-coding genes in the human genome, along with the thousands of other identified, important noncoding elements of the genome [9, 27-41]!
+In addition, within the current paradigm of genetic determinism, which stretches back to the time of William Bateson , some people would have us believe that variants can and should be binned into different classes based on clinical utility and validity 276-278, without any obvious regard to genetic background or environmental differences.
+Environment and ancestry matter 2, 3, 274, 275, and yet some clinical geneticists trained in the current paradigm of genetic determinism clearly do not wish to acknowledge this.
+In fact, one medical academy in America recently released guidelines in which they recommended the "return of secondary findings" for only 57 genes, without any real guidance for the rest of the genome or environmental influences .
+This is therefore a very conservative set of recommendations, given that there are approximately 20,000 protein-coding genes in the human genome, along with the thousands of other identified, important noncoding elements of the genome 9, 28-42!
 As stated above, but worth repeating, there are 6 billion nucleotides of DNA in every cell of the human body, and there are 25-100 trillion cells in each human body.
-Given genetic modifiers, somatic mosaicism [136], epigenetic changes, environmental differences, no two human beings are the same, and therefore the expression of any mutation will be different in each person.
-Therefore, how we will ever get to a world of millions of whole genomes shared and analyzed
+Givgenetic modifiers, somatic mosaicism, en epigenetic changes, and environmental differences, no two human beings are the same, and therefore the expression of any mutation will be different in each person.
+At best, phenotypes will follow canalized pathways in direct relatives, such as mother and child, so the analysis of mutations over several generations in the same families is a worthwhile effort.
+But, how we will ever get to a world of millions of whole genomes shared and analyzed for numerous additive, epistatic interactions and gene by environment interactions, so that we can make any reliable predictions for any one human being, if we are only recommending 'return of results' from ~57 genes?
+We need to sequence and collate the raw data from thousands and then millions of exomes and genomes, so that we can actually begin to really understand the expression patterns of any mutation in the human genome in particular families.
+In medicine, people tend to create illusions of certainty, when in fact everything is probabilistic .
+Some humans like to be told things in a 'yes/no' manner, but there always exists a degree of unresolvable uncertainty.